-A request to address faculty should be directed to the Vice President and Dean for Academic Affairs.

-A request to address employees should be directed to the Human Resources Office.

-A request to address Alumni should be directed to the Director of Alumni Development.
+- A request to address faculty should be directed to the Vice President and Dean for Academic Affairs. - A request to address employees should be directed to the Human Resources Office. - A request to address Alumni should be directed to the Director of Alumni Development.

-Facilities at the College are available for use by student groups without fee.
+Facilities at the College are available for use by student groups without a fee.
 However, the intended use must be consistent with the objectives of the College.
 The proposed program or event must not interfere with or restrict the normal operation and function of the educational program at the College.
 Since the purpose of the College is education, requests for academic or instructional programs will have priority over social events.
-The use of College facilities, by students, must be approved by the Assistant Dean for Student Success (or designate).
+The use of college facilities by students must be approved by the Assistant Dean for Student Success (or designate).
 The College seeks neither to promote nor discourage involvement of individuals or groups in religious activity.
-Student groups having a religious orientation may apply for the use of College facilities through the Student Affairs Office.
+Student groups having a religious orientation may apply for the use of college facilities through the Student Affairs Office.

-Requests for use of facilities, by student groups, should be received by the Student Affairs Office no less than fourteen (14) days prior to the date of the proposed event.
-For those programs or events requiring special preparation (e.g., Orientation Program, BlindSpots, etc.) requests should be submitted much earlier.
+Requests for use of facilities by student groups should be received by the Student Affairs Office no less than fourteen (14) days prior to the date of the proposed event.
+For those programs or events requiring special preparation, requests should be submitted much earlier.